GRAINS-Wheat extends run to 14-year high on Black Sea supply fears

 However, analysts said there was a growing risk of longer-term disruption to Black Sea supplies as the war damages Ukraine's infrastructure and farmland, while Western sanctions hit trade with Russia.

-"We do wonder about what might happen with season '22 pricing," said Tobin Gorey, director of agricultural strategy at the Commonwealth Bank of Australia.
 "The world is full of possibility at present.
-And one of those possibilities is that, somehow, Ukraine and Russia harvests cannot be exported."
+And one of those possibilities is that, somehow, Ukraine and Russia harvests cannot be exported," said Tobin Gorey, director of agricultural strategy at the Commonwealth Bank of Australia.

-The European Union will consider letting farmers use fallow land, notably to grow protein crops for livestock feed, to counter disruption to supply from Ukraine, officials said.
+Ukraine and Russia are due to hold a second round of peace talks on Thursday as Moscow's invasion of its neighbour entered a second week.

-Traders are watching to see how key importer China adapts to the potential loss of Black Sea grain and oilseed supplies.
+Traders are also watching to see how key importer China adapts to the potential loss of Black Sea cereal supplies.

 China's wheat prices on Thursday topped 3,000 yuan ($474.84) per tonne for the first time this week as the war in Ukraine added to worries over a domestic supply crunch.